-The necessity of Process safety management is to prevent fatal accidents from occurring in a process plant affecting equipment and personnel in and around the plant.
+Process Safety Management is the application of management principles and systems to the identification, understanding, and control of process hazards to protect employees, facility assets and the environment.
 Unexpected release of toxic, reactive or flammable liquids or gases in industries leads to accidents which in turn creates the possibility of disaster.
-Using this approach, the process design, process technology, process changes, operational and maintenance activities and procedures, non-routine activities and procedures, emergency preparedness plans and procedures, training programs, and other elements that affect the process are all considered in the evaluation.
-An effective Process safety management program requires a systematic approach to evaluating the whole process involving chemicals which are hazardous.
-Hence, the PSM elements stated by OSHA are as follows
+Process design, Process technology, Process changes, Operational & Maintenance activities , non-routine activities & procedures, Emergency preparedness plans & procedures, Training programs, and other elements that affect the process are all considered in the evaluation.

-There are plenty of potential chemical hazards following turnarounds and emergency shutdowns, which need to be regularly assessed and companies should have plans to keep everyone safe.
+There are plenty of potential chemical hazards following turnarounds and emergency shutdowns, which needs to be regularly assessed, and companies should have plans to keep everyone safe.

 Workers involved in processes with hazardous chemicals need to be trained in an efficient and competent manner from a reliable source and also be well aware of safety procedures to be followed.
-The training should be a well-documented one.
+The training should be a well-documented one which includes the following.

 All employees and contractors must be well informed with the risk they are exposed to in the workplace.
-They must be well trained and aware of all precaution and measures to be taken.
+They must be well trained and aware of all precautions and measures to be taken.

 OSHA expects employers to perform pre-startup safety reviews for both new and modified facilities.
 This rule applies even if the procedural changes only affect a single component or process.

-The employee must possess permit when exposed to high heat environment and working with heat.
+The employee must possess permit when exposed to high heat,Welding, cutting, braising & make sure only trained personnel perform these functions.
 Training must be provided and state these documents as when and required.

 This is usually done to avoid mishaps from recurring by learning from past experiences.
 The incidents OSHA expects employers to recognize and to investigate are the types of events that resulted in or could reasonably have resulted in a catastrophic release.
 These events are sometimes referred to as "near misses," meaning that a serious consequence did not occur, but could have happened.